mfitzp/theolb/molecular-biology/6x-dna-loading-buffer-for-agarose.rst

 6X DNA Loading Buffer for Agarose
 ========================================================================================================

-.. sectionauthor::  <jt03@ic.ac.uk>
+.. sectionauthor:: jt03 <jt03@ic.ac.uk>

-.. tags:: buffer,loading-buffer,dna,molecular-biology,agarose,dna-loading-buffer,media-solutions
+Contributed by  <jt03@ic.ac.uk>

 Easy to use, add 2ul per 10ul of DNA solution.

 Ficoll 400 performs better than glycerol or sucrose based loading buffers.

->
->EDTA and SDS are included as enzyme inhibitor and protein denaturant respectively, they help sharpen up bands a bit.
+EDTA and SDS are included as enzyme inhibitor and protein denaturant respectively, they help sharpen up bands a bit.

->
->Orange G is the dye of choice as it won't obscure smaller DNA bands like other dyes.
+Orange G is the dye of choice as it won't obscure smaller DNA bands like other dyes.
->
->